Running a crèche

 - Get parental consent for emergency medical treatment.

 Ask parents to complete a short form when they leave their child with you, to give you the information you need.
 Here is a sample child registration form to download, which you can adapt to suit your needs.
+Don’t keep people’s personal details for longer than you need to: see Data protection for community groups for more help with this.

 Keep a list of the children who are in the crèche, and tick them off when they are collected.
 This way, you know which children the crèche is responsible for at any given moment.
 If a different person than the person you were expecting arrives to collect a child, phone their parent/carer to check this is okay.